yenda420/yenda420/README.md

 ### About Me 📚

 I'm a 20-year-old student focused on development, primarily in backend systems, and dedicated to bringing ideas to life through code.
-My IT journey began at **SPSEI Ostrava**, where I concentrated on programming.
+My IT journey began at **SPŠEI Ostrava**, where I concentrated on programming.
 I am now continuing my academic path at **FIT ČVUT Prague**, eager to deepen my understanding of computer science.

 ---